DanielTockan/Skii/README.md

 ### Front-end:

-After installing the React app and all the relevent depedencies, final sign-off was given on the pages that would be included.
+After installing the React app and all the relevant dependencies, final sign-off was given on the pages that would be included.
 These were:
 - Home Page
 - Resorts Page
 - Individual Resort Page